 Dining Date: 13th August, 2011

-We booked a character breakfast for 9.15am at Tusker House for our trip to Animal Kingdom, Orlando.
+We booked a 9.15am for the Tusker House Character Breakfast for our day at Animal Kingdom, Orlando.
 We got to the restaurant earlier than our ADR time, so I sent Steve off to go and get some Fastpasses for Kilimanjaro Safari.
 The return time was 10:30 – enough time for us to have brekkie and get over to the ride.

 Eventually it was time for breakfast, and first up was a photo with Donald Duck.
 You’re not allowed to get his autograph and I felt a little upset about this (how very sad!) and also, he wouldn’t be joining the guests in the restaurant, which make sense I suppose as he can’t be out front taking photos AND walking around the dining room – duh!
 They do take pics with your own camera though, but the guy didn’t focus my iPhone properly, but we also had one taken with our Lumix, so not all was lost!

 Once our photo was taken we were shown to our table.
 Our waitress was a Japanese girl, and sadly I couldn’t understand a word she was saying :/ We eventually managed to figure out what juice to have and was about to go up to the buffet when Mickey walked into our part of the restaurant – yay!
 Couldn’t risk not getting a photo and an autograph, so whipped out my autograph book that I lovingly made way back when I was supposed to go in 2003…

 After a photo and signature, we took ourselves off to the buffet.